drivendataorg/cloud-cover-runtime/README.md

 ### Implement your solution

 In order to test your code submission, you will need a code submission!
 Implement your solution as a Python script named `main.py`.
-Next, create a `submission.zip` file containing your code and model assets.
+Next, create a `code_submission.zip` file containing your code and model assets.

 **Note: You will implement all of your training and experiments on your machine.
 It is highly recommended that you use the same package versions that are in the runtime conda environments ([Python (CPU)](runtime/environment-cpu.yml), [Python (GPU)](runtime/environment-gpu.yml).
 If you don't wish to use Docker these exact packages can be installed with `conda`.**